 Mean score of companies in the Apparel Production industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Stella McCartney Ltd reported total greenhouse gas emissions of approximately 25,146,000 kg CO2e, with emissions distributed across various scopes: 353,000 kg CO2e (Scope 1), 108,000 kg CO2e (Scope 2), and a significant 25,460,000 kg CO2e (Scope 3).
-The Scope 3 emissions include categories such as purchased goods and services (about 18,297,000 kg CO2e) and upstream transportation and distribution (approximately 2,438,000 kg CO2e).
+In 2023, Stella McCartney reported total greenhouse gas emissions of approximately 25,146,000 kg CO2e across all scopes.
+This includes 353,000 kg CO2e from Scope 1, 108,000 kg CO2e from Scope 2, and a significant 25,000,000 kg CO2e from Scope 3 emissions.
+The Scope 3 emissions are primarily driven by purchased goods and services, which account for about 18,297,000 kg CO2e.
 Stella McCartney has set ambitious climate commitments, aiming to reduce absolute Scope 1 and 2 GHG emissions by 75% by 2030, based on a 2019 baseline.
 Additionally, the company has committed to achieving net-zero emissions across its entire value chain by 2040.
-This long-term goal includes a target to reduce absolute emissions across all scopes (1, 2, and 3) by 90% by 2040.
-The company is also focused on increasing its sourcing of renewable electricity from 57% in 2019 to 100% by 2030.
-Furthermore, it aims to reduce absolute Scope 3 emissions by 46.2% by 2030.
-These targets are aligned with the Science Based Targets initiative (SBTi) and reflect Stella McCartney's commitment to sustainability within the textiles, apparel, footwear, and luxury goods sector.
-Stella McCartney's emissions data is cascaded from its parent organization, LVMH Moët Hennessy - Louis Vuitton, Société Européenne, indicating a structured approach to sustainability across its corporate family.
+This long-term target includes a reduction of 90% in absolute emissions across all scopes by 2040.
+The company is also focused on increasing its sourcing of renewable electricity from 57% in 2019 to 100% by 2030, further supporting its sustainability goals.
+Notably, Stella McCartney's targets are aligned with the Science Based Targets initiative (SBTi), which confirms their commitment to a 1.5°C pathway.
+Stella McCartney Ltd operates as a current subsidiary of LVMH Moët Hennessy - Louis Vuitton, Société Européenne, and its emissions data and climate commitments are cascaded from this parent organization.

 Access structured emissions data, company-specific emission factors, and source documents